cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 **NEVER LOOSE YOUR MNEMONIC.
 WRITE IT DOWN ON A PIECE OF PAPER AND STORE IT SOMEWHERE SAFE.
 IF YOU LOOSE IT, THERE IS NO WAY TO RETRIEVE IT.
 IF SOMEONE GAINS ACCESS TO IT, THEY GAIN ACCESS TO ALL THE ASSOCIATED ACCOUNTS.**
 :::

-The address is a human-readble public information (e.g. `cosmos10snjt8dmpr5my0h76xj48ty80uzwhraqalu4eg`) that identifies your account.
+The address is a public information with a human-readble prefix (e.g. `cosmos10snjt8dmpr5my0h76xj48ty80uzwhraqalu4eg`) that identifies your account.
 When someone wants to send you fund, they send it to your address.
 It is not possible to find the private key associated with a given address.

 ### Restoring an account from the fundraiser